Lega Alto Adige Südtirol: Enlarging the party's tent

-Recent history

-In the run-up of the 2014 European Parliament election Lega Nord formed a pact with Die Freiheitlichen (dF), according to which the dF's symbol and candidates were included in the party's slates.
-In the 2015 municipal election in Bolzano, for mayor, the LNST supported Carlo Vettori, who had joined the party just two years before and styled himself as a strong supporter of the party's "inter-ethnic" identity, and gained 11.0% of the vote.
-In Laives LNST's Christian Bianchi was elected mayor with the support of the SVP and the Five Star Movement (M5S).
+In the run-up of the 2014 European Parliament election the LN formed a pact with dF, according to which the dF's symbol and candidates were included in the party's slates.
+In the 2015 municipal election in Bolzano, for mayor, the LNAAST supported Carlo Vettori, who had joined the party just two years before and styled himself as a strong supporter of the party's "inter-ethnic" identity.
+Vettori gained 11.0% of the vote and was excluded from the run-off for less than 2 pp. In Laives LNAAST's Christian Bianchi was elected mayor with the support of the SVP and the Five Star Movement (M5S).
 The new course and, especially, Artioli's exit brought Pancheri back into the party's fold.
-Bolzano returned to vote in 2016: the LNST, that tried to forge an alliance with the SVP and finally supported a joint centre-right candidate, was reduced to 9.0%.
+Bolzano returned to vote in 2016: the LNAAST, that tried to forge an alliance with the SVP and finally supported a joint centre-right candidate, was reduced to 9.0%.
+Vettori switched to Forza Italia in 2021.

 In the 2018 general election the party won 9.6%, as part of a general surge of the federal party.

+Provincial government

 In the 2018 provincial election the party won 11.1%, its best result ever in the province.
 After the election, it joined forces with the SVP as junior partner in the provincial government.
 Giuliano Vettorato and Massimo Bessone were appointed vice president and minister, respectively.

 The party increased its tally to 17.5% in the 2019 European Parliament election.

+Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LNAAST was re-established as Lega Alto Adige Südtirol (LAAST) in order to become the regional section of the new party.
+The founding members of the new LAAST were Vettorato, Filippo Maturi and Sergio Armanini.

+In the 2023 provincial election the party was reduced to 3.0% of the vote, due to the low turnout by Italian-speakers and the competition from Brothers of Italy (FdI).
+The party's only elected councillor was Laives mayor Christian Bianchi, who was later appointed minister in Kompatscher's third government, which comprised the SVP, FdI and dF.
+In April 2024 Paolo Zenorini was elected secretary of the party.
+In January 2025 Bianchi, who had not officially joined the party, switched to Forza Italia and became its provincial leader.